Kir Rian

 • PTSD External link

-As a trauma-certified therapist, PTSD, adult survivors of sexual abuse, and medical trauma are a focus of my practice.
+As a trauma-certified therapist, PTSD, adult survivors of sexual abuse, grief, and medical trauma are a focus of my practice.
 Trauma affects the nervous system, other aspects of our physiology, as well as our emotional state.
 At the same time, it can be managed holistically and with a trauma-informed approach.
 A safe therapeutic healing space conducive to restoration and processing can help with symptom management and overall wellness.

 Contact Kir